USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 cd $CMAQ_HOME/data/LOGS
 ```

-Determine the number of log files that exist using the ls command and word count command
+Determine the number of log files that exist using the ls command and word count command.
 ```
 ls CTM_LOG* | wc
 ```